CampaignsNeverDie/cnd-remix-integration/README.md

 # Add this env variable to your deployment dashboard/server
 export FIREBASE_WEB_API_KEY="YOUR_FIREBASE_API_KEY"

-# Required for local production testing.
-Include your service account
+# Required for local auth (even in development) and production testing.
-# file contents as a JSON string for the env variable below.
+# Include your service account file contents as a JSON string for the
+# env variable below.
-# Add this env variable to your deployment dashboard/server
+# Add this env variable to your dashboard/server for deployment.
 export FIREBASE_SERVICE_ACCOUNT_KEY='JSON_SERVICE_ACCOUNT_STRING'

 # Firebase Emulator Connection Vars